concept-plus/fda-go/README.md

 # License

 FDA-GO is licensed under the MIT license.
-See the [LICENSE](./LICENSE).
+For full details see the [LICENSE](./LICENSE) on github.